tentwentyfour/nextcloud-link/README.md

 > Gets the share information.

 #### edit
-The following methods are available on `client.shares.edit`
+The following methods are available on `client.shares.edit`:

 `permissions(shareId: string|number, permissions: OcsSharePermissions): Promise<OcsShare>`
 > Change the permissions.
 Use `permissions` bit-wise to add several permissions.